trescenzi/dynamic_wallpapers/README.md

 ## Example Images

-Because they are super huge these images are stored on my Dropbox.
+Because they are super huge these images are stored on Dropbox.
 I've made example dynamic wallpapers out of the JWST images for The Pillars of Creation and Rho Ophiuchi.
-You can [download them here](https://www.dropbox.com/scl/fo/crh5rvs8vpfpurm17wnwz/h?rlkey=kin2v0gzw3txosv2bze3tlhlo&dl=0)
+You can [download them here](https://www.dropbox.com/scl/fo/crh5rvs8vpfpurm17wnwz/h?rlkey=kin2v0gzw3txosv2bze3tlhlo&dl=0).

 ## create_images